 Discomfort is usually mild enough to be managed with Panadeine and anti-inflammatory medication.
 Severe discomfort, especially if it occurs after your breasts were feeling fine should be reported to our nurses or the Doctor.

 Discomfort after fat grafting to the breast is generally felt more at the donor site than in the breasts.
 You will have some swelling at both sites and some drainage from the tiny portholes for a few days.
 Wear maternity sanitary pads under your garments to help mop up any drainage.
 Bruising is common in the donor site but uncommon in the breast.
 Most discomfort can generally be managed with Panadol or common anti-inflammatories.

 What will my breasts look like?

-The nice thing about AFT is that you can see straight away how much improved your breasts are.
+The nice thing about AFT is that you can see straight away how much your breasts have improved.
 They will be a little swollen with tumescent after your procedure so don’t expect them to stay quite so big.
 In the first few days the swelling will start to settle, you may develop bruising (but probably more at your donor site) and this will disappear by 4 weeks post operatively.
 Your breasts will be taped for the first 3 weeks to help immobilise them.

 When will my breasts feel normal?

 Your breasts will be a little swollen out to even 8 weeks post-operatively.
 They may feel a little numb to touch, if so, normal sensation will return over the first 6 months.

 I have read on the internet that only 60% of fat transfers are successful.